go-graphite/go-carbon/README.md

 # Use hashed filenames for tagged metrics instead of human readable
 # https://github.com/go-graphite/go-carbon/pull/225
 hash-filenames = true
+# specify to enable/disable compressed format (EXPERIMENTAL)
+# See details and limitations in https://github.com/go-graphite/go-whisper#compressed-format
-# specify to enable/disable compressed format.
-IMPORTANT: Only one process/thread could write to compressed whisper files at a time, especially when you are rebalancing graphite clusters (with buckytools, for example), flock needs to be enabled both in go-carbon and your tooling.
+# IMPORTANT: Only one process/thread could write to compressed whisper files at a time, especially when you are
+# rebalancing graphite clusters (with buckytools, for example), flock needs to be enabled both in go-carbon and your tooling.
 compressed = false
 # automatically delete empty whisper file caused by edge cases like server reboot
 remove-empty-file = false